MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 # Resource Control Display Configuration XML Reference

-Resource control display configuration (RCDC) resources are user-defined resources that you can use to control how other resources in the Microsoft® Forefront® Identity Manager (FIM) 2010 data store appear in the user interface (UI) to the end user.
+Resource control display configuration (RCDC) resources are user-defined resources that you can use to control how other resources in the Microsoft Identity Manager 2016 (MIM) data store appear in the user interface
+(UI) to the end user.
 Each RCDC resource contains an XML configuration file that you can change to add, modify, or remove UI text and UI controls.
-While FIM 2010 provides several default RCDC resources, you can also create custom RCDC resources for custom resources.
+While MIM 2016 provides several default RCDC resources, you can also create custom RCDC resources for custom resources.
 For more information about using the RCDC UI in the FIM Portal, see [Introduction to Configuring and Customizing the FIM Portal](http://go.microsoft.com/fwlink/?LinkID=165848) in the FIM documentation.